Workflows and Analyses

 Describes the specified workflow object.

-Alternatively, you can use the /system/describeDataObjects method to describe a large number of data objects at once.
+Alternatively, you can use the /system/describeDataObjects method to describe many data objects at once.

 Inputs

-The following options are deprecated (and will not be respected if fields is present):
+The following options are deprecated (and are not respected if fields is present):

 Outputs